Previous Page Next Page

 The requirements for permission to take photos also apply to audio and video.

-If Client Has Capacity to Consent
+Client Has Capacity to Consent

 If there is no indication that a client lacks the capacity to consent to protective services, the APS specialist requests the client’s permission to photograph the client or the client’s living environment.
 The APS specialist documents the client’s permission or refusal for photos in a contact narrative in IMPACT.
 The table below describes what the APS specialist does, depending on the client’s choice about photos.

-Client’s choice:
+Client’s Choice

 Client consents to photos.